benedict-96/Cemracs2023/paper/src/volume_preserving_feed_forward.md

 ```@raw latex
 \begin{figure}
 \includegraphics[width = .3\textwidth]{tikz/vp_feedforward.png}
-\caption{Architecture for the volume-preserving feedforward neural network.}
+\caption{Architecture for the volume-preserving feedforward neural network.
+"LinearLowerLayer" refers to $x \mapsto x + Lx$ (and similarly for "LinearUpperLayer").
+"NonLinearLowerLayer" is shown in \cref{eq:VPFF}.
+"Bias" is the addition with a bias vector.}
 \label{fig:VolumePreservingFeedForward}
 \end{figure}
 ```